 Charles GaudetNova Scotia

 Charles Gaudet has a wide range of experience, including in the province of Nova Scotia’s Department of Fisheries, Lands and Forests and Public Works, in the federal government’s Department of Fisheries and Oceans, at Université Sainte-Anne, at Collège de l’Acadie and in the Nova Scotia Department of Education.
 Nowadays Mr. Gaudet works as a consultant.
-He is also President of the Conseil de développement économique de la Nouvelle-Écosse (CDÉNÉ), and also is a member of many other boards of directors and committees of Francophone and Acadian organizations in his home province.
+He is also Past President of the Conseil de développement économique de la Nouvelle-Écosse (CDÉNÉ), and also is a member of many other boards of directors and committees of Francophone and Acadian organizations in his home province.

 Gilles LanteigneNew Brunswick